Music Lessons in Westown

 Cost: $15/session (Max 4 students per class).

-Lessons scheduled Monday to Thursday during the term.
+Lessons scheduled Monday to Friday during the term.

-Lessons in New Plymouth are taught by Simon Manning-Jones, the founder of Dynamite Music.
+Piano Lessons in New Plymouth are taught by Simon Manning-Jones, the founder of Dynamite Music.
 Simon has a Masters of Teaching and Learning and is a very experienced music educator.
 He also works part time as a primary school teacher.

 “Dynamite Music represents everything I believe beginner-music-lessons should be: affordable, effective, and fun!
 We give students the opportunity to explore and develop their own musical tastes and as a result, they practice more and make more progress in lessons.
 It has been a privilege to be that great first teacher for so many students over the years!”